yayinternet/cs193x-course/homework/hw4-musicbox.md

 The `AudioPlayer` is a class we're providing to help you implement the audio-related functionality of this assignment.
 You can give the `AudioPlayer` a URL to an audio file and it will play and pause the song when instructed.
 You can also give the `AudioPlayer` a callback to fire whenever it has detected a kick drum sound.

+Here's a demo of how to use `AudioPlayer`: [link](https://yayinternet.github.io/hw4-music/audio-player-demo/index.html)

 We do **not** expect you to modify `AudioPlayer`, but we do expect that you will create one `AudioPlayer` object for your music visualizer.
 Unlike some of the other classes we have written and used in CS193X, `AudioPlayer` is not associated with a UI element or a DOM element that is visible on the page.

 Here are the public\* methods of `AudioPlayer`: